ChaoNEil/ChaoNEil.github.io/content/posts/reverse-engineer-fundamentals.md

 +++

-These are all notes I took while learning reverse engineering.
-Complement them with further research, including videos and other resources.
+These are all notes I took while learning reverse engineering (still a work in progress).
+I plan to complement them with further research, including videos and other resources.
+This is very uncharted territory for me so bear with me.

 ---